sitebay/docs/articles/guides/troubleshooting/wp-cli/index.md

 - WP_CLI_STRICT_ARGS_MODE: Keep things clear by making arguments before a command global and after local.
 - WP_CLI_SUPPRESS_GLOBAL_PARAMS: Know WP-CLI like the back of your hand?
 Turn this on to hide global parameters in help screens.

 And there you have it!
-With WP-CLI on Site Bay, you're ready to take your WordPress management game to the next level.
+With WP-CLI on SiteBay, you're ready to take your WordPress management game to the next level.
 Dive in, and see what you can do.
 It's not just about making things easier; it's about making them faster and more powerful too.
 Welcome to the WP-CLI club!